-Boxed Edge Cushions with a Boxed Edge are constructed with a vertical sidewall that is the same height as the thickness of the cushion.
-These cushions are made by assembling the top and bottom section of the cut fabric to the sidewall fabric to form a box.
+Boxed Edge Cushion styles with a Boxed Edge are constructed with a vertical sidewall that is the same height as the thickness of the cushion.
+These types of cushions are made by assembling the top and bottom section of the cut fabric to the sidewall fabric to form a box.

 Bullnose A bullnose is where the top and bottom edges of the cushion are slightly rounded and do not show a seam.
-On seat pads, there are seams at the side and back of the cushion.
+On seat pads, there are seams at the side and back of this type of cushion.

 Button Tufted This look is achieved by inserting either plastic or fabric covered buttons into the cushion.
 These buttons are tightly held together with a piece of outdoor grade string between them.
 By doing this, the cushion can be turned over for the same look on both sides.
 Inserted buttons will draw the fabric and cushion filling in for a tufted appearance.